aterrel/aterrel.github.com/source/_posts/2012-11-01-a-rule-of-software-usability.markdown

 ---
 layout: post
-title: "A Rule of Software: Usabilty"
+title: "A Rule of Software on Usabilty"
 date: 2012-11-01 10:00
 comments: true
 categories: Software